at1603/DbmsProject/README.md

 To run this project,

+You have to install mongodb in your system and connect the database to the project.

-Clone the directory in your local storage using:
+Then, Clone the directory in your local storage using:
 ```clone
 git clone https://github.com/Pro-Abhinav/DbmsProject.git
 ```